 November – Persimmon

 There are two types of persimmons sold in South Korea.
 One type has a deep orange color and is shaped like an acorn.
 It is very soft and sweet with a lot of pulp.
-The other type is the more common type and it has a light-colored orange flesh.
-It is more rounded with a flat bottom almost like a miniature pumpkin.
+The other type is the more common type with light-colored orange flesh.
+It is more rounded with a flat bottom, almost like a miniature pumpkin.
 Moreover, you can eat these with or without the skin.

 December – Shine Muscat

-A new grape variety called Shine Muscat is one of the most popular fruits to buy in Korea in December.
-Koreans love it for its unique taste which has a musky flavor.
+A new grape variety called Shine Muscat is one of the most popular fruits in Korea in December.
+Koreans love it for its unique taste, which has a musky flavor.
 It is not as sour as other types of grapes.
-However, Shine muscats are very expensive as most of the grapes come from farms that are located in the North Gyeongsang Province.
-Shine Muscats are the most Instagrammed fruit in Korea with over 15,000 posts a year with the hashtag #Shinemuscat.
+However, Shine muscats are very expensive as most grapes come from farms in the North Gyeongsang Province.
+Shine Muscats are the most Instagrammed fruit in Korea, with over 15,000 posts a year with the hashtag #Shinemuscat.